 Usually these are recipes that have black olives, tomatoes and anchovies.
 The predominant flavoring is often garlic.

 The most typical dish seen in America is Salade Nicoise.
-This includes the olives, tomatoes, anchovies and a vinaigrette along with beans, tuna and hard boiled eggs.
+This includes the olives, tomatoes, anchovies and a vinaigrette along with beans, tuna, and hard boiled eggs.
+I wrote an article about Salade Nicoise a few years ago, and here is a Chopped Nicoise Salad variation.

 Thanks for writing,